This section provides end-to-end instructions for installing an on-premises ALM Octane server in a cluster configuration on Linux.

 Set up a secure configuration on the first cluster node

-If you want to set up a secure configuration for ALM Octane, follow these instructions: Software Self-solve knowledge base article KM02707977.
+If you want to set up a secure configuration for ALM Octane, follow the instructions in knowledge base article KM02707977.

 Make sure ALM Octane is running on the first node in the cluster